State Emergency Relief Program (SER)

 What is SER?

 The State Emergency Relief Program (SER) provides help to people who need money quickly for an emergency.
 Some examples are to prevent an eviction, stop a utility shut off, or pay for a burial.
-There are other types of emergencies that SER may cover.
+Other types of emergencies that SER may cover include home repairs, relocation, and homeownership services.

 SER has an income test and an asset test.
 The income test may require you to pay a co-payment.
 A co-payment is an amount you must pay before you are eligible to receive SER money.
+Earned and unearned income will be counted.
 The income test may also have a cap on how much money you are eligible to receive.

 Applying for SER

-A MDHHS specialist will contact you and set up a conference to go over your SER application.
-You should bring your important documents to this conference.
-The conference is also an opportunity to learn about your rights.
+A MDHHS specialist may contact you and set up a interview to go over your SER application.
+You should bring your important documents to this interview with you, if it is in person.
+The interview is also an opportunity to learn about your rights.
 Be sure to ask the MDHHS specialist any questions you have about the application process or your public benefits.